-Transactions for the issue of share capital during the three months ended February 28, 2023:
+Transactions for the issue of share capital during the six months ended May 31, 2023:

-There were no issuances of share capital during the three months ended February 28, 2023.
+There were no issuances of share capital during the six months ended May 31, 2023.

-During the three months ended February 28, 2023, the Company amended the flow-through financing which was completed in May 2022 (Note 14) to \$260,000 resulting in a conversion of \$140,000 to non-flow-through proceeds.
+During the six months ended May 31, 2023, the Company amended the flow-through financing which was completed in May 2022 (Note 13) to \$260,000 resulting in a conversion of \$140,000 to non-flow-through proceeds.

-In connection with the amendment to convert \$140,000 of the financing to non-flow-through proceeds, the Company has applied to the Exchange in respect of the issuance of 201,923 common shares to the subscriber, being a company controlled by the CEO of the Company, to give effect to the variance between the flow-through subscription price of \$0.16 per share, and the non-flow-through subscription price of \$0.13 per share.
+In connection with the amendment to convert \$140,000 of the financing to non-flow-through proceeds, the subscriber, being a company controlled by the CEO of the Company, offered to forego the effect of the variance between the flow-through subscription price of \$0.16 per share, and the non-flow-through subscription price of \$0.13 per share.
+Therefore, the Company will not be issuing additional shares or repaying funds to the subscriber.

-Transactions for the issue of share capital during the three months ended February 28, 2022:
+Transactions for the issue of share capital during the six months ended May 31, 2022: